Naloxone is a medicine used to treat opioid overdose. If taken soon enough after an opioid overdose, it can save your life.

 No. It is safe to give naloxone if you suspect an opioid overdose.
 It won't hurt if you are wrong about it being an overdose.
 People who receive naloxone for an overdose may wake up and go into withdrawal.
 Symptoms of withdrawal include:

 - body aches

 - diarrhoea (runny poos), stomach pain or feeling a little sick

 - fast heart beat

-Talk with your healthcare provider if you have questions about withdrawal symptoms.
+Talk to your healthcare provider if you have questions about withdrawal symptoms.

-Some people who take opioids can very rarely have more serious side effects following naloxone such as seizures, pulmonary oedema, and ventricular arrhythmias if a large dose of naloxone is administered.
+Very rarely, people who take opioids can have more serious side effects following naloxone such as seizures, pulmonary oedema, and ventricular arrhythmias if a large dose of naloxone is given.

 Research has found that having naloxone available does not encourage people to use opioids more.
-The goal is to prevent deaths from opioid overdose by distributing naloxone and educating people about how to prevent, recognise and intervene in overdose situations.
+The goal is to prevent deaths from opioid overdose by making naloxone available and educating people about how to prevent, recognise and intervene in overdose situations.